A. E. W. Mason: Inspector Hanaud

 In 1910, Mason undertook to create a fictional detective as different as possible from Sherlock Holmes, who had recently been resuscitated after his supposed death by Arthur Conan Doyle in 1903.
 Inspector Gabriel Hanaud was stout, not gaunt like Holmes; a professional policeman, not a gentleman amateur; from the French Sûreté, not Victorian England; and relying on psychological insights rather than physical evidence.
 His "Watson" is a retired London banker named Mr. Julius Ricardo.

 Hanaud's appearance in the 1910 novel At The Villa Rose marks "the first major fiction detective of the Twentieth Century," according to a historian of the genre.
 Set in the south of France, its plot also ridicules spiritualism and mediums, well-known enthusiasms of A. Conan Doyle.

 Four more Hanaud novels and several short stories followed, the last, The House in Lordship Lane, in 1946 and the only one set in England.

-The first Hanaud book was a best-seller, as were several of his 30 novels, and as such often adapted into films, often more than once.
+The first Hanaud book was a best-seller, as were several of Mason’s 30 novels, and as such often adapted into films, often more than once.
 A 1920 version of At the Villa Rose was a great success in British movie theatres that year, even as a play version of the novel simultaneously began a long run at the Strand.
 A successful silent version of The Four Feathers followed the next year.